MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcsenumcolorprofilessize.md

 ## -description

-The <code>WcsEnumColorProfilesSize</code> function returns the size, in bytes, of the buffer required by the [WcsEnumColorProfiles](nf-icm-wcsenumcolorprofiles.md) function to enumerate color profiles.
+The `WcsEnumColorProfilesSize` function returns the size, in bytes, of the buffer required by the [WcsEnumColorProfiles](nf-icm-wcsenumcolorprofiles.md) function to enumerate color profiles.

 ## -parameters

 ### -param scope

 ### -param pEnumRecord [in]